 If you stop having awake seizures, but you still have sleep seizures, you can drive when:

-- You’ve been having sleep seizures only for at least three years.
-The three years applies from the date of your first sleep seizure after your last awake seizure
+- You’ve been having sleep seizures only for at least 3 years.
+The 3 years applies from the date of your first sleep seizure after your last awake seizure

 If you would like to see this information with references, visit the Advice and Information references section of our website.
 If you are unable to access the internet, please contact our Epilepsy Action freephone Helpline on 0808 800 5050.